-It's important for people with FTD, their family, and their carers to learn as much as they can about it.
-For example, learning about the changes in someone's behaviour can help carers to prepare for and understand what is happening.
+It's important for people with FTD, their family, and their caregivers to learn as much as they can about it.
+For example, learning about the changes in someone's behavior can help caregivers to prepare for and understand what is happening.